 All over the world, more and more businesses are investing in commercial solar panels.
 There are a few reasons for this.
 For one, the efficiency of solar panels has improved significantly in recent years.
-There’s also increasing pressure on businesses to reduce their carbon footprint with Governments setting ambitious net-zero targets.
+There's also increasing pressure on businesses to use renewable energy solutions to reduce their carbon footprint with Governments setting ambitious net-zero targets.

 Many businesses are spending a fortune on commercial solar panels.
 However, some aren't doing enough to maintain the efficiency of their solar panels during their lifetime.
 As a result, their panels don't output as much electricity as they could, costing the business.

 There are a variety of things businesses can do to maintain the efficiency of their solar panels.
 Here are our top six ways businesses can improve commercial solar panel efficiency and obtain the best possible output of electricity.

 The 6 Best Ways To Improve Solar Panel Efficiency

 1. Buy one of the more efficient solar panel models

 Solar panels are made up of photovoltaic cells, and it is these cells that convert solar energy in the form of sunlight into usable electricity.
 Although it would be awesome, a solar panel can't transform all of the solar energy it receives into electricity.

 Therefore, a panel's efficiency is the percentage of energy hitting the panels that the photovoltaic cells actually convert into electricity.

 Solar cell technology has come a long way in the past five years, and average solar cell efficiency has increased from about 15% to 20%.
 However, not all solar panels are created equal, and the material and structure of a model determine its efficiency (and price).

 Although the initial cost will likely be more expensive, buying one of the more efficient models of commercial solar panels is arguably the most important thing you can do if you want the best results.